Best Detectify Alternative: Attaxion

 Both Detectify and Attaxion are very solid choices if you’re looking for an External Attack Surface Management tool that won’t break your cybersecurity budget.

 Attaxion is better than Detectify at one of main functions of an EASM platform – external asset discovery.
 It offers broader asset coverage and is capable of finding more different types of assets.
 You can only protect the assets that you’re aware of, and with Attaxion, you’ll be aware of more assets than with Detectify, which makes it a great Detectify alternative.
-Attaxion is also more affordable than Detectify.
+Attaxion is also more affordable than Detectify and has unique features like it’s Agentless Traffic Monitoring.

-On the other hand, Detectify has been on the market for a while, so it offers some advanced functionalities such as payload-based vulnerability scanning and custom policies.
-However, it can discover and protect fewer assets, thus not completely covering your organization’s external attack surface.
+On the other hand, Detectify has been on the market for a while, so it offers some advanced functionalities such as advanced payload-based vulnerability scanning and Custom Policies.
+However, it can discover and protect fewer assets, thus not completely covering your organization’s external attack surface, and sometimes suffers from false negatives when it comes to vulnerability detection.

-This article was updated in September 2024 to incorporate changes in Attaxion’s functionality and pricing
+This article was updated in September 2025 to incorporate changes in functionality and pricing of both Attaxion and Detectify.

-Ready to try Attaxion EASM?
+Ready to try Attaxion?
 Start a 30-day free trial, or request a personal demo.